Show cart

 A take-apart kayak is primarily built when the workshop/garage is not long enough or to be able to fit the kayaks into the car instead of on the roof racks.
 But such a kayak will become slightly heavier and may lose a little of the structural strength of the original one-piece version.

-Here is another solution, a bit more elaborate but very clever, for a laminated kayak: https://www.youtube.com/watch?v=YgXmsAyeCkI
+Here is another solution, a bit more elaborate but very clever, for a production kayak: https://www.youtube.com/watch?v=YgXmsAyeCkI

 Comments